Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 $ sudo chgrp docker docker_data/grafana__vol $ sudo chgrp docker docker_data/grafana_vol/grafana.db $ sudo chmod 777 docker_data/grafana_vol $ sudo chmod 777 docker_data/grafana_vol/grafana.db

-After changing these permissions, run docker-compose up grafana
+After changing these permissions, run podman compose up grafana

 If an Agent is not present in the Agents